 But listen, nobody’s perfect.
 You may give, give and give and feel it’s hardly reciprocated – then the sails turn when you least expect it.
 Expect that in a marriage at times.

 There are bound to be times when one side gives a little more (carries double the weight, so to speak), but does so without being quick to hold it against the other.
-The difference is knowing that in the right, healthy, stable relationship – Love is always reciprocal, without conditions.
+The difference is knowing that in the right, healthy, stable relationship – Love is always reciprocal, without limitations.

 Sex isn’t everything